heheh13/tweetme/README.md

 # tweetme
 A tweeter like application.
-For learning purpose of django and react hey adding too soon!!
+For learning purpose of django and react.

+hey adding too soon!!